OpentheGaet/Rest-api-Angular/README.md

 compilation of typescript language, which allows to write some clean and maintenable code.
 It also offers some functionnality (guards, observalble, forms) for building the application that are very pratical.

+For uploading files, a bit of node js code allows the uploading in the asset folder of angular

 # Principles of the application
 The project is about a blog that displays albums on wich visitors can let a comment for an album on the album's page, and an admin section where the application's administrator can manage the blog.